crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

     +-----------+---------------------+
     ```

 Congratulations!
-You have successfully withdraw all the unbonded genesis fund and now we will be able to transfer the test tokens to the others.
+You have successfully withdrawn all the unbonded genesis fund and now we will be able to transfer the test tokens to the others.

 ## Transfer CRO to another address

-- First you can create another wallet with the name `Bob`, or whatever name you like.
+- First, you can create another wallet with the name `Bob`, or whatever name you like.
 The wallet type could be `hd` (Hierarchical Deterministic) or `basic`:

     ```bash
     $ ./target/debug/client-cli wallet new --name Bob --type hd